3750 Words | Reading Time: 20 Minutes

 - Excellent communicator: When it comes to collaborative projects, you must show that you are a team player.
 You will need to show that you can communicate in a timely manner using channels like Slack and Telegram.

 - Extremely proactive: You’re your own manager when you work remotely.
-Employers want to know that you are self-driven and self-motivated.
+Companies want to know that you are self-driven and self-motivated.

 - Be flexible: Companies hire remote workers because of their flexibility.
 They expect you to have a range of abilities.
 If you work in customer care, they may ask you to prepare a monthly report.